 Date - October 17th-19th (in person with hybrid option for presenters)

-Venue - Northern Kentucky University (Greaves Concert Hall)
+Conference Site - Northern Kentucky University, School of the Arts, Highland Heights, KY (Greaves Concert Hall)

 Guest Artist - Aaron Diehl

 Monday, October 18, 2021 at 8:00 pm in Greaves Concert Hall

 Conference Educator - Todd Haydon of the Special Education Program at the School of Education, University of Cincinnati